-I have been making jewelry and handmade goods for the last 10 years.
-We also buy and sell vintage indigenous crafts from our travels.
+I organize the Spirit Weavers Gathering which is an annual event that hosts over 500 women from all around the world.
+I have also been making jewelry and handmade goods for the last 10 years.
 My partner is a working musician who makes albums and often opportunities arise for other musical projects.
 You can hear some of his music here: Lexus~ Crowd 2014

 Q: Was this photo staged?
 You must just be showing off for attention and only care about yourself.